-When it comes to hanging artwork, I confess to hesitate the process because I worry about mistake holes - putting a hole in the wall and messing it up.
+When it comes to hanging artwork, I confess I worry about mistake holes - putting a hole in the wall and messing it up.
 Whether the fear is due to the permanence of a hole that will need patching or the challenge seems too overwhelming, there is a solution to all this madness.
 Breaking down the process into a few steps can be helpful.

 Regardless of whether you use a nail or something else on the wall, the first step is to measure what you want to hang.
 All your need is a simple measuring tape, pencil and paper.